Service work should live in a queue, not in somebody's inbox history

 Turn emails and requests into a standard workflow with type, owner, stage, and timestamps attached from the start.

-Give clients a clean first response quickly while the team works from one tracked process behind the scenes.
+Give staff a clean first response to review while the team works from one tracked process behind the scenes.

 Route to the right person or team